ManavalanG/UniProt-genome-annotations-hg19/README.md

 #### Further Restructuring:

-We further merge sequence annotation types of our interest into two Bed files, only if such annotations have UniProt's reviewed status.
+We further merge sequence annotation types of our interest into two Bed files.

-4. Filter out annotations that are not reviewed by UniProt.
-5. For annotation type 'natural variant', replace disease acronyms with their complete name.
+4. For annotation type 'natural variant', replace disease acronyms with their complete name.
-6. Merge Bed files of interest (as customized in the [settings file](./settings_files/Settings_UniProt_compare.csv); based on values 0 and 1) based on sequence annotation types into two sets of merged files.
+5. Merge Bed files of interest (as customized in the [settings file](./settings_files/Settings_UniProt_compare.csv); based on values 0 and 1) based on sequence annotation types into two sets of merged files.

 Download the resulting merged bed files: